Indushekhar/beginner_tutorials/README.md

 # Overview

 This project is basic implementation of a Subscriber and Publisher node in ROS.
+Also, It has a launch file node.launch and a service change_string which changes the publisher message.